moble/MatchedFiltering/README.md

 There are several quick and easy options:

+  * Click the ["binder" button][binder] above to open a live version of the main notebook that runs in the cloud.

+    This may not work if the Binder service is too busy at the moment, and it will kill your session if you don't run any commands for a few minutes.
+But if it is available, this will work in any modern browser.
   * Click the ["lite now" button][lite] above to open a live version of the main notebook that runs in your browser.

-  * Click the ["Binder" button][binder] above to open a live version of the main notebook that runs in the cloud.
+    This may not work with certain browser configurations — especially mobile browsers.
   * Run the notebook on your own computer if you have [anaconda](https://www.anaconda.com/) installed.
 Just run these commands:
     ```bash
     conda env create moble/gw_matched_filtering_demo